9 min read · Buyer's Guide

 7. Coordinate climate-spec with Chapter 7A compliance

-Hardie HZ5 satisfies both Nevada County climate-spec requirements and Chapter 7A Class A non-combustible cladding requirements.
-The product is engineered for both.
-Premium Nevada County homeowners scope HZ5 ColorPlus as the integrated climate + fire-safety solution, plus ember-resistant vents, boxed non-combustible eaves, and Zone 0 detailing for full Chapter 7A assembly.
+Hardie fiber cement satisfies both Nevada County climate-spec requirements and Chapter 7A Class A non-combustible cladding requirements regardless of zone.
+On a foothill parcel that means HZ10 ColorPlus as the integrated climate + fire-safety solution; on a high-mountain Truckee/Donner-area parcel it means HZ5.
+Either way, premium homeowners pair the correct line with ember-resistant vents, boxed non-combustible eaves, and Zone 0 detailing for a full Chapter 7A assembly.
 See California Fire-Resistant Exteriors.

 Key takeaways

-- HZ5 vs HZ10 is climate-dependent, not preference-dependent
+- HZ10 vs HZ5 is climate-dependent, not preference-dependent

-- Verify HZ5 in writing on the contract material specification
+- Verify the correct line (HZ10 in the foothills) in writing on the contract

 - ColorPlus saves 4-5x over field paint in foothill UV exposure

-- HZ5 satisfies both climate and Chapter 7A requirements integrated
+- The right Hardie line satisfies both climate and Chapter 7A requirements integrated

 FAQ